rtrppl/orgrr/readme.md

 - Is that all?

 No. I also wanted to learn more elisp.
 A small project like this seemed to be a good way to start.
+I'm still amazed that only about 650 lines of code are necessary to write a note-taking system that is not too far off from Denote or org-roam.

 - What does orgrr stand for?

-Orgrr is an acronym for "org-roam ripgrep" or "org-roam replica", as org-roam calls itself a [roam-research](https://roamresearch.com) replica.
+Orgrr started as an acronym for "org-roam ripgrep" or "org-roam replica", as org-roam calls itself a [roam-research](https://roamresearch.com) replica.
+After many months of very slow but steady additions, the differences between orgrr and its source of inspiration are growing.

 - Is this a subtile criticism direct at the org-roam approach?